Ko-Jo Cue: 2013 Before We Shine 2

 In January 2013, almost a year after the release of its first single, Ko-Jo Cue released the sequel ‘Before We Shine 2: The Cremation of Care’ to critical praise.
-The mixtape which had 16 tracks (plus 2 bonus tracks) also featured artistes like Flowking Stone (Bradez), Edi-Young, Klu, Cabum, Kay-Ara and Trix.
+The mixtape, which had 16 tracks (plus 2 bonus tracks), also featured artistes like Flowking Stone (Bradez), Edi-Young, Klu, Cabum, Kay-Ara and Trix.
 Production duties were handled by Klu, Kid Ziggy, Kuvie, Alberto, Cabum and Peewee.

 The buzz generated by the mixtape led to him being covered by most of the major Ghanaian entertainment newspapers.
-The ‘Communicator’ dubbed him as ‘A Star in the making’ whilst the ‘Business & Financial Times Weekend’ called him ‘the voice of the new generation’.
-News One and Graphic Showbiz also covered the young upstart enabling him to reach a wider audience.
+The ‘Communicator’ dubbed him ‘A Star in the making’ whilst the ‘Business & Financial Times Weekend’ called him ‘the voice of the new generation’.
+News One and Graphic Showbiz also covered the young upstart, enabling him to reach a wider audience.

-The media coverage didn't end there as the video for the second single of the mixtape ‘Aden Koraa’ received regular rotation on the major television stations in Ghana.
-He was interviewed on Rapcity for GTV, appeared on ‘The DJ Black Cypher’ which aired on Viasat 1.
+The media coverage didn't end there, as the video for the second single of the mixtape ‘Aden Koraa’ received regular rotation on the major television stations in Ghana.
+He was interviewed on Rapcity for GTV and appeared on ‘The DJ Black Cypher’ which aired on Viasat 1.

 2014 Corolla Music, BBnZ Live & The Shining

-In April, he released a single called Corolla Music and it went viral sparking a conversation about local hip-hop on YFM.
+In April, he released a single called Corolla Music, it went viral, sparking a conversation about local hip-hop on YFM.
 The success of the song caught the attention of E.L who reached out to him so the two acts could collaborate.
 E.L also went an extra mile to secure a deal for him at BBnZ Live.

-In August he released Low Key, the result of his collaboration with E.L and the single quickly became a favorite on radio playlists across the country.
-It also served as the first single to his then anticipated mixtape The Shining.
+In August, he released Low Key, the result of his collaboration with E.L and the single quickly became a favourite on radio playlists across the country.
+It also served as the first single to his then-anticipated mixtape The Shining.

-In September he released The Shining as his first project on BBnZ Live.
+In September, he released The Shining as his first project on BBnZ Live.
 The project turned out to be more than a mixtape and felt more like a free album.
 It was downloaded more than 12000 times and earned critical praise from pundits and fans alike.
 Fellow artistes Wanlov, M3nsa, Dex Kwasi & M.anifest praised the project as one of the standouts of the year.

 2015

 Lavender

-In July 2015, he released his biggest single till date Lavender.
-The song which featured his label mate E.L charted on 6 major radio stations.
-It was remixed by DJ Kess (the most famous Ghanaian female DJ) and he followed it with his first official video months later.
+In July 2015, he released his biggest single to date, Lavender.
+The song, which featured his label mate E.L charted on 6 major radio stations.
+It was remixed by DJ Kess (the most famous Ghanaian female DJ), and he followed it with his first official video months later.